s1adem4n/tado-api-proxy/README.md

 ```

 > [!TIP]
 > Use a secondary account instead of your main tado account.
 Create a new account, invite it to your home, and add it to the proxy.
 This can protect your primary account from potential bans (but it is not guaranteed).
+See the [Reducing Ban Risks](#reducing-ban-risk) section for more tips on avoiding bans!

 ## API Usage